 'Interest for distribution purposes' shown on the statements of comprehensive income represents the stated rate of interest earned by the Fund on fixed income securities accounted for on an accrual basis, as applicable.
-The Fund does not amortize premiums paid or discounts received on the purchase of fixed income securities other than zero coupon debt securities which are amortized on a straight line basis.
+The Fund does not amortize premiums paid or discounts received on the purchase of fixed income securities other than zero coupon debt securities.
 Interest receivable is shown separately in the statements of financial position based on the debt instruments' stated rates of interest.
 Dividends on equity investments are recognized as income on the ex-dividend date.